microsoft/hands-on-lab-platform-engineering-for-ops/docs/workshop.md

 ![Project enable catalog items](assets/lab1-devbox-mgmt/project-enable-catalog-items.png)

-In the **Catalog item settings** pane, select **Azure deployment environment definitions** to enable the use of environment definitions at the project level.
+In the **Catalog's Sync settings** pane, select **Azure deployment environment definitions** to enable the use of environment definitions at the project level.

 ![Project enable catalog items validation](assets/lab1-devbox-mgmt/project-enable-catalog-items-validation.png)

-Now, you can add a catalog to the project.
+Now, you can add a catalog to the project which normally we would do with "environments" (that's we are going to see in the next chapter).

 <div class="task" data-title="Tasks">

-> - Add the Catalog `/tasks` available in the [Git repository][git-repo] of this lab to the project to enable the use of catalog items at the project definition.
+> - Add the Catalog `/tasks` available in the [Git repository][git-repo] of this lab to the DevCenter level.
+We do it at the top level to show that imported tasks can be reused by everyone.
 Don't forget to add ".git" at the end of the URL (i.e.: https://github.com/microsoft/hands-on-lab-platform-engineering-for-ops.git)
 > - Target the `main` branch of the repository.
 > - Use the GitHub PAT token secret available in the Key Vault by refering this url with the right name: `https://<YOUR-KEY-VAULT-NAME>.vault.azure.net/secrets/Pat`
 > - Give the catalog the name `official-tasks`